pscholl/cmotion/README.md

-# Sensor Recorder

- This is a multi-device sensor recording utility.
- In records data from a Smartphone, Smartwatch and Google Glass in parallel.
- Additionally a live stream can be recorded.
- The data is stored locally on each device in binary format.
- Each sensor gets its own file and recording rates can be specified per sensors.
+# CMotion - Multi-Device, Multi-Sensor Synchronized Logging

+ Android application for recording sensor data from multiple devices in a parallel, synchronized way.
+Data is stored locallly on each device in matroska/mkv format.
+FFMpeg is used for compressing this data.
+Video, Audio as well as other Android sensors can be recorded and compressed in a single file.
+Metdata like recording date, sample rate, sample format etc. is stored side-by-side with the data streams.

 ## Building and Deploying